Generated at: 2026-05-16 09:52:52

 Conclusion

-Overall, a positive CX is said to help customers increase their loyalty to the company, leading to continuous purchasing and the building of long-term business relationships.
+In summary, a positive CX is said to help customers increase their loyalty to the company, leading to continuous purchasing and the building of long-term business relationships.
 Additionally, by differentiating from competitors, it is effective in preventing customer attrition and reducing the churn rate.
 Furthermore, by showcasing customer success stories through seminars or white papers, the company's reputation is enhanced, allowing it to capture expectations (i.e., needs) from new customer segments.

 Our customer data integration solution, uSonar, includes a vast corporate information database essential for companies to formulate account plans and marketing communication plans.
 It provides various functions to efficiently grasp rising customer needs and the competitive landscape.